Everything you need to know about the Vancouver Hawks!

 A. Each year the Hawks play a number of separate seasons, Spring league, senior league, fall league and an indoor field hockey season that spans through fall to spring.
 In total there are throughout the year some 1200 boys and girls, men and women playing on various teams in various leagues.
 Players ages range from 6 to 82 years old.
 This corresponds to (approximately) 13 teams in the senior league, 7 teams in the junior fall league, 4 teams in the indoor sessions, 48 teams in the spring league.

 Q. Where is the Hawks home field?

-A. The Hawks are unable to play all home games on one field, 3 fields are needed.
-Approximately 40% of home games are played at Hamber field, 40% at Wright field (UBC), the remainder at Crofton House School (girls/women only) and Andy Livingstone (soccer surface).
+A. The Hawks are unable to play all home games on one field, three fields are needed.
+Approximately 40% of home games are played at Eric Hamber AT field, 40% at Wright field (UBC), the remainder at Crofton House School (girls/women only) and Andy Livingstone (soccer surface).